Neconspictor/Euclid/Readme.txt

   ->Maybe find alternative solutions
 - Support for left handiness
 - Support for [0,1] range for the z ccordinate in clip space
+- Alpha Blending disturbes texture targets with less than 4 components (so no alpha channel is addressable) -> create a 'smart' solution

 unimportant: